LarsNorlander/dev-diary/seven-something-in-seven-weeks.md

 ### 7:54 AM

 Got to finish up the chapter on Erlang and I've got to say, I was very impressed with how well you could do concurrency.
 It was also impressed with how it could easily monitor processes and restart them whenever needed.
 Now I get the "Let it crash" philosophy of the language and it's amazing.

+## August 9, 2018

+### 7:55 AM

+Started reading up the chapter on Clojure and finally, I could write programs in Lisp-style language. 😂 It's quite fascinating really, writing code in a way that is just sooo different from what you're used to.